google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 It is necessary to treat each log as a trusted third party, because the log auditing mechanisms described in this document can be circumvented by a misbehaving log that shows different, inconsistent views of itself to different clients.
-Whilst it is anticipated that additional mechanisms could be developed to address these shortcomings and thereby avoid the need to blindly trust logs, such mechanisms are outside the scope of this document.
+While mechanisms are being developed to address these shortcomings and thereby avoid the need to blindly trust logs, such mechanisms are outside the scope of this document.

 ## Requirements Language